IAFPD Diploma in Psychological Coaching

 The training will provide a broad-based understanding of the theory and practice of coaching and will take a cognitive-behavioural, rational emotive behavioural and solution focused approach to psychological coaching and its application to life, performance, business and executive coaching.
 Module c) includes training-related coaching supervision.
 Learners are expected to undertake skills practice and read course books/material.
 It is recommended that module c) is taken at the end of the programme whereas modules a) or b) are taken at the beginning of the programme.

 NB.
 Exemptions are given towards module b) if the primary certificates have been previously undertaken.
 Very experienced coaches or professionals already accredited in the cognitive behavioural approach will need to consider if the introductory courses are suitable.
 All three modules include seen take home assignments that must be successfully passed.
-Whilst undertaking the programme, participants are actively encouraged to attend conferences/workshops and networking groups run by the Association for Coaching, International Society for Coaching Psychology or the BPS Division of Coaching Psychology.
+Whilst undertaking the programme, Learners are actively encouraged to attend conferences/workshops and networking groups run by the Association for Coaching, International Society for Coaching Psychology or the BPS Division of Coaching Psychology.

 WHO IS THE PROGRAMME FOR?

 The programme is suitable for coaches, managers, supervisors, HR staff, trainers, psychologists, counsellors, ministers, nurses and other professionals.

 Selection is a threefold process which may include: application form, reference from a professional who knows the applicant and their work, and may include a personal interview with a course tutor to ascertain suitability for the programme.
 The potential attributes looked for in the selection process are evidence of: the ability to reflect upon life experience and use it to enhance self-awareness and maturity; the ability to form a coaching relationship; the ability to build upon self-criticism; the capacity to cope with the emotional, intellectual and practical demands of the course and of providing coaching.
 The course is not an opportunity to work out personal issues which may need the support of personal coaching or counselling but a commitment to self-disclosure in relation to course learning and personal awareness will be expected.

 • Three reports of completed coaching with three different coachees (500-750 words each)